Xcar17/Xcar17.github.io/project4.md

 ## UI Design

-In order to develop the UI design of the website, HTML and CSS was used.
+In order to develop the UI design of the website, HTML, CSS, and some PHP were used.

 ![screenshot](/Website/Website1.JPG)
 Fig 1.
 Home Screen Top